 Program applicants may apply for Ontario Graduate Scholarships (OGS) which are available to domestic and international students in all disciplines of graduate study.

-You have completed an honours four-year undergraduate degree in Economics or Finance/Business (B+ level understanding of undergraduate course in econometrics, intermediate to advance level microeconomics and macroeconomics courses)
+An honours four-year undergraduate degree with a minimum average of 78% in Economics or Finance/Business (understanding of undergraduate course in econometrics, intermediate to advance level microeconomics and macroeconomics courses)

 If your undergraduate degree is not from a Canadian university, you are required to take the GRE.
 While we will accept the GMAT as an alternative, we recommend applicants take the GRE.